Spring Equinox – Journaling to Invite Balance

 I use my daily journaling practice to align myself with the seasons of all the big and little cycles within and around me.
 I use a series of prompting questions borrowed and adapted from many sources, but significantly from the work of Jane Hardwicke Collings and Alexandra Pope.

-(Jane Hardwicke Collings, Alexandra Pope, and Jon Young are among many teachers sharing about how to re-align ourselves with the Cycle of Life and through that, with the Sacred Feminine that has been suppressed on Earth for thousands of years.
-The ways and wisdom of the Sacred Feminine are what we must call forth again now, in our work to heal what separates us from each other and from our Mother Earth.)
+(Jane Hardwicke Collings, Alexandra Pope, and Jon Young2 are among many teachers sharing about how to re-align ourselves with the Cycle of Life and through that, with the Sacred Feminine that has been suppressed on Earth for thousands of years.
+The ways and wisdom of the Sacred Feminine support our work to heal what separates us from each other and from our Mother Earth.)

 So, what follows is a glimpse into how I'm using what I'm learning from these teachers.
 In the boxes below are the questions I used a few days ago at the time of the Spring Equinox, to bring to light how I'm doing in creating balance in my life and in choosing consciously what to give my energy to.